Chesterfield tramway: Electric cars

 The first 12 trams bought for the opening of the system were built by Brush Electrical Engineering Company at Loughborough.
 They had seating for 22 passengers in the lower saloon and 34 on the top deck.
 Five additional trams and a water car had been acquired by 1914, but a fire broke out at the depot in the early morning on 20 October 1916, and many of the cars were damaged.
 Car 8 and one of the three cars bought in 1914 were sufficiently damaged that they were scrapped, but the rest were repaired.
 There is some evidence that two replacement vehicles were purchased in 1920, but few details survive.
 At around the same time, seven of the open-topped tramcars were fitted with top covers, converting them into balcony cars.
 No. 17 was completely rebuilt after the fire, and No. 7 had a top cover fitted at that time.
 Dates for the rest are less certain, but by 1919 cars 6, 8, 11 and 12 had all been roofed with top covers.
 The water car was a single deck vehicle, with the central section occupied by a 2000 impgal cylindrical water tank.
 This was used to spray the roads and tracks.

 Tramcar No. 7 was among the vehicles sold when the system closed in 1927, and became a holiday cottage at Two Dales in Derbyshire.
-By 1973 ithe cottage was semi-derelict, but was offered for sale, and was bought by the Tramway Museum Society, who transferred the remains to Crich for conservation.
+By 1973 the cottage was semi-derelict, but was offered for sale, and was bought by the Tramway Museum Society, who transferred the remains to Crich for conservation.
 The car was restored between 1993 and 1996 at a cost of £120,000.
 It has operated on the line at Crich Tramway Village since 1997, covering a distance of 18520 mi by the end of the 2018 season.
 Because only the bodywork was sold, the tramcar currently has different electrical equipment to that originally fitted.
 It now runs on a Peckham P22 truck, rather than the original Brush, Lycett & Conaty radial truck, and is powered by two BTH 40 hp RGE20 motors, which are controlled by a Westinghouse T2C controller.